dalexisv83/et/readme.md

   - Second level navigation
   - Conditionally any of the partials below.
 	  - Playing This Month
+	  - Overview photos (currently not a partial but part of the premium view)
 	  - Logo, price, channel info, useful links (currently not a partial but part of the premium view)
 	  - Selling Points
 	  - Objections Disclosures